tim-puhlfuerss/Publish-Research-Software/chapters/6_release.md

 ## Why is This Process Important?

-- Otherwise, users do not know which version is considered stable.
+- Users receive information which version is considered stable.
-- Otherwise, users do not know which version has been used to produce a specific result.
+- Users get to know which version has been used to produce a specific result.
-- You are able to easier start investigating problems that a user had with your code.
+- Users can report problems for a specific software version.

 ## Release Basics